gaonjc/FIR-Moving-Average-Filter-Verilog/README.md

 # FIR-Moving-Average-Filter-Verilog
 # Testbench in Vivado of a Finite Impulse Response Moving Average Filter Made with D Flip-Flops
 # Moving Average Filter Design ![Moving Average Filter Design](https://github.com/gaonjc/FIR-Moving-Average-Filter-Verilog/blob/main/img/movavgfilt.png)
+## A moving average filter works by averaging the current impulse with a certain amount of delays in order to reduce noise.
 ## MATLAB is used to generate one period of a sin wave, create random noisyness, then scale it and export to a memory file so it can be loaded onto RAM in the Vivado testbench.
 # The MATLAB code can be found [*here*](https://github.com/gaonjc/FIR-Moving-Average-Filter-Verilog/blob/main/MATLAB/createsindata.m)
 ## Noise generated randomly, the first noisy signal only adds noise as a random number between 0 and 0.1 to the base sin wave of amplitude 1 and the noisy signal is limited to its original amplitude